kymmc/downlogger/README.md

 - `DB_USER`: Database username
 - `DB_PASSWORD`: Database password

-### Alternative: Azure App Service
-*Legacy deployment option - Kubernetes recommended for new deployments*

-See `AZURE_DEPLOYMENT.md` if Azure App Service deployment is required.
+> **Note**: Azure App Service deployment is a legacy option.
+See `AZURE_DEPLOYMENT.md` if needed, but Kubernetes is recommended for all new deployments.

 ## Usage